maxjiang93/ugscnn/README.md

 # fecnn
-CNN parameterized as differential operators
+CNN parameterized as differential operators to operate on unstructured grids.